 Meet Michael

-Michael Rabbitt is a community leader and organizer who has lived in Chicago’s Edgebrook neighborhood for 24 years with his wife Sarah and their two children.
-Michael grew up in the Midwest.
+Michael Rabbitt is a community leader and organizer who has lived in Chicago’s Edgebrook neighborhood for 25 years with his wife Sarah and their two children.
+Michael grew up in the Midwest, the oldest of six children.
 His mother, an immigrant from Ireland, was a public-school teacher.
 His father, who lost his own father at a young age, worked while in high school and college to support his family and became a public servant.
+Michael graduated from Bradley University, and earned his MBA at DePaul University.

 Michael has had a longstanding passion for civic engagement, service to others, and taking action to create healthy and thriving neighborhoods.
 He has led or served with numerous community organizations focused on equity and justice.
 He is a co-founder of Neighbors for Affordable Housing and has served on the Advisory Committee of Cook County Regional Assessment of Fair Housing.